Paul Harvey: Aviation

-Harvey was an avid pilot who served in the US Army Air Corps from December 1943 to March 1944.
+Harvey was an avid pilot who served in the U.S. Army Air Corps from December 1943 to March 1944.
 He was an Aircraft Owners and Pilots Association (AOPA) member for more than 50 years and would occasionally talk about flying to his radio audience.
 He was also a member of the Experimental Aircraft Association (EAA) and was frequently seen at EAA AirVenture in Oshkosh, Wisconsin.
 He was responsible for funding the Paul Harvey Audio-Video Center at EAA's headquarters in Oshkosh.
 Harvey was also an early investor in aircraft manufacturing company Cirrus Aircraft, based in Duluth, Minnesota.
 According to the AOPA Pilot contributing editor Barry Schiff, Harvey coined the term skyjack.